jamesbarthelemy/Automatically-categorize-questions/README.md

 # Automatically categorize questions

-Stack Overflow is a popular Q&A site related to IT development.

-To ask a question on this site, you must enter several tags in order to easily find the question later.
-For experienced users, this is not a problem, but for new users, it would be a good idea to suggest some tags related to the question asked.
+Stack Overflow is a website offering questions and answers on a wide range of computer programming topics.
+A member wishing to ask a question must use the dedicated form in which he must fill in a title, a question and 1 to 5 tags in order to categorize it.
+For experienced users this is not a problem, but for new users it would be a good idea to suggest some tags related to the question asked.

-A fan of Stack Overflow, which has often saved your life, you decide to help the community in return.
-For this, you develop a tag suggestion system for the site.
-This will take the form of a machine learning algorithm that will automatically assign several relevant tags to a question.
+The proposed solution consists of setting up a tag suggestion tool.
+It will be based on the title and content of the question.
+After a first pre-processing, a machine learning model will propose a series of tags depending on the content of the question asked.